 The Columbia Slough is a 60-mile long remnant of lakes, wetlands and slow-moving channels, that were formerly floodplains connected to the Columbia River.
 The Slough wetlands and waterways were home for millennia to Native peoples, namely the Upper Chinook, as it provided abundant and diverse fishing and hunting opportunities, and safe canoe passage.
+Today, the ceded land now known as Portland, is home to the nation’s ninth largest urban Native American population.

 In the early 1920’s levees were constructed to prevent seasonal flooding and the waterway was transformed into the channeled and highly managed system now known as the Columbia Slough.
 With the elimination of yearly floods farming, industrial and residential development flourished.